-Does Equity Compensation Cause Firms to Manage EPS?
-Evidence from a Regression Discontinuity
+Does Equity-based Compensation Cause Firms to Manage Earnings Per Share?

-Equity-based compensation causes increases in firms' share count and depresses Earnings Per Share (EPS), which can give firms an incentive to raise EPS through repurchases or earnings management.
-This paper documents a causal relationship between equity-based pay and EPS management.
-Employing a regression discontinuity framework, we compare firms with "just-in-the-money" option exercises to firms with options that narrowly end up out-of-the-money.
-We find that firms engage in real- and accruals-based earnings management, but not repurchases, to boost EPS around these plausibly exogenous exercises.
-These effects are stronger when the increase in shares is larger, and apply only when earnings are positive.
+Equity-based compensation causes increases in firms' share count and dilutes Earnings Per Share (EPS), which provides firms with an incentive to raise EPS using either share buybacks or earnings management.
+We employ a regression discontinuity framework to provide evidence of a causal link between equity-based pay and EPS management.
+Our tests compare firms experiencing dilution from ``just-in-the-money'' option exercises with firms whose options end up narrowly out-of-the-money.
+We find that firms engage in real- and accruals-based earnings management, but not buybacks, to boost EPS around these plausibly exogenous dilutive events.
+These effects are stronger when executives' bonuses depend directly on EPS.

-Keywords: executive compensation, EPS, option exercises, regression discontinuity, share repurchases, dilution, earnings management
+Keywords: executive compensation, earnings per share, equity incentives, option exercises, regression discontinuity, dilution, earnings management, share repurchases

 Suggested Citation: Suggested Citation